-The scale of these power cuts are set following detailed assessments by the electricity industry of the situation and are approved by Government.
+The scale of these power cuts are set following detailed assessments by the electricity industry of the situation and are approved by the Government.

 How are Emergency Power Cuts managed?

 Each distribution area across the UK is split into 18 blocks which are each made up of a number of discrete geographical areas.
-Emergency Power Cut Rotas are developed to share power between these blocks in a fair manner, whilst seeking to minimise the amount of power cuts.
+Emergency Power Cut Rotas are developed to share power between these blocks in a fair manner, whilst seeking to minimise the number of power cuts.

 The Emergency Power Cut Rota will temporarily reduce electricity demand, protect the UK electricity system and avoid more extensive, unplanned power cuts.
 The rota will also ensure that everyone has electricity for the majority of the day.

 How does the Emergency Power Cut Rota work?

 Each day of the week is split into eight three-hour periods.
 The first starts at 00:30hrs.

 Block letters are allocated each of the time periods in a way that enables customers, businesses and communities to operate as normally as possible for three days in succession.